-ATLANTA--Leonardo is establishing Level D full flight simulators (FFS) for pilot training at the company's Philadelphia facility, which may help avert crashes associated with tail rotor failures, such as the fatal crash of an AW169 in Leicester last October, according to Leonardo.
+ATLANTA--Leonardo is establishing Level D full flight simulators (FFS) for pilot training at the company's Philadelphia facility--simulators which may help avert crashes associated with tail rotor failures, such as the fatal crash of an AW169 in Leicester last October.

-"We are getting the experience coming from the field to be replicated in the dynamics of the helicopter on the simulator," Vittorio Della Bella, Leonardo's senior vice president of global customer support and training, said in an interview at Helicopter Association International's Heli-Expo 2019 trade show here.
+"We are getting the experience coming from the field to be replicated in the dynamics of the helicopter on the simulator, as is usually done for any aircraft through life cycle or after any product upgrade which needs to be reflected by simulation devices, especially Level D FFS," said Vittorio Della Bella, Leonardo's senior vice president of global customer support and training.

 Beside the AW169 full flight simulator, Leonardo and CAE are also developing an AW609 full flight simulator, and both simulators--the AW169 and the AW609--are to enter service next year.

 "Both the AW609 and AW169 simulators for the new [Leonardo} training academy in Philadelphia will be operated by Rotorsim, the joint venture owned equally by CAE and Leonardo," according to Leonardo.

 "The AW609 simulator will deliver the most advanced level of training to all customers undertaking the AW609 Type Rating for their operations worldwide, as well as for recurrent training for rated pilots.
 Pilots in training will be able to practice all the required operational tasks and procedures for the AW609 tiltrotor in both normal and emergency conditions, both flight and mission related in all phases of flight," Leonardo said.
 "The AW609 FFS perfectly replicates the unique tiltrotor flight conditions, operating environments and the real aircraft behaviour with the possibility to also use Night Vision Goggles for night missions."